leonhsu95/tech-blog/README.md

 # Tech Blog

-Link to the deployed application can be tested here  [Tech Blog](https://github.com/leonhsu95/tech-blog) and the project repository can be viewed here: [Tech Blog](https://github.com/leonhsu95/tech-blog)
+Link to the deployed application can be tested here on Heroku: [Tech Blog](https://tech-blog-lh.herokuapp.com/) and the project repository can be viewed here: [Tech Blog](https://github.com/leonhsu95/tech-blog)

 ## Description

 This Tech Blog is a CMS style project utilising the MVC structure, routes, SQL and Handlebars templating.
 In this website, users can view/edit posts, leave comments login and register.
+Bootstrap is used as the primary CSS styling.

 ## Table of Contents
 - [Installation](#installation)